huzefaMD/DevOps/Git-Commands.md

-## This file contains Installation and configuration of VCS using Git in Linux based OS.
+# This file contains Installation and configuration of VCS using Git in Linux based OS.
-##The line start from # considor it is a decription of Command or a Task.

-# Launch AWS EC2 Linux Instance or Create VM and Install Linux based OS.
+#### Launch AWS EC2 Linux Instance or Create VM and Install Linux based OS.

 # After launching your EC2 instance connect via Putty or Gitbash
 # If you are using Local VM then connect directly.